Red Cross Campaign Week May 20-27

 The amount given each district to raise was set after careful

 consideration of the conditions governing.
-Every effort was
+Every effort was made to

 have all quotas as near equal as possible after all points were